msaadshabir/pci-segment/ROADMAP.md

 ## Executive Summary

-pci-segment is **partially production-ready**.
-The cloud integration features (AWS/Azure) are production-grade and can be deployed today.
-However, the Linux eBPF host-based enforcement is incomplete and requires additional development before use in regulated environments.
+pci-segment is **production-ready for cloud and Linux host enforcement**.
+The cloud integration features (AWS/Azure) and Linux eBPF enforcement are production-grade.
+Remaining work focuses on audit persistence, monitoring, and additional platform support.

 ### Production Readiness Status